-One of the reasons you shouldn’t cover your outdoor air conditioning equipment in the winter is because doing so can trap moisture—which is the opposite of what you want in your outdoor unit.
-That’s because allowing moisture to collect inside the unit creates the perfect conditions for mold and mildew to thrive.
+One of the reasons you shouldn’t cover your AC unit in the wintertime is because doing so can trap moisture—which is definitely not what you want in your outdoor unit.
+That’s because sealing moisture inside the unit creates the perfect conditions for mold and mildew to flourish.

 Mold and mildew not only have an undesirable smell, but they can also create health risks, especially for household residents with respiratory issues or allergies.
 Additionally, the unwanted moisture can corrode the internal components of the AC unit.